wangby511/System-Design-Architecture-and-Infra/design-common.md

 Original purpose - the data becomes very large and it can not be stored on a single machine.
 So we need to split it into distributed disks for storing and querying.

-A shard or service that receives much more data than the others is called **a hotspot**.
+A shard/partition or service that receives much more data than the others is called **a hotspot or a hotkey**.

 This problem can be mitigated by 1) Allocate more nodes/resources to process popular item/key.
 2) At the beginning we should choose the right/proper partition key.